FourThievesVinegar/plague-doctors/README.md

 - Create controls where:
   - Have a button where they run around and clean up (after a few minutes or whatever)
   - You can spawn more doctors

+3. Other things

+- Maybe they fall asleep